‘You Should Go And Love yourself!’

 Quite similar, yet hugely dissimilar is the concept of self-obsession, also popularly called narcissism.

 Narcissism is used to describe a relentless obsession with one’s own self.
-All you do and all you say, it is you, yourself, your comfort, your welfare and your popularity which remain at the center of your focus.
+All you do and all you say, it is you, yourself, your comfort, your welfare and your popularity that remain at the center of your focus.

 The Guy Called ‘Narcissus’